Urmila Matondkar: Career slowdown and intermittent work (2007–present)

-Matondkar made her Marathi film debut with Ajoba in 2014.
-She portrayed Purva Rao, a wildlife activist in search of leopards.
+In 2014, Matondkar appeared in her first full-fledged role in Marathi cinema in the adventure-drama Ajoba.
+In the film, she portrayed Purva Rao, a wildlife activist in search of leopards.
 Daily News and Analysis wrote, "..this one's another jewel in her crown.
 She portrays Purva with a mild aggressive and rebellious streak.
 But all of these are an undercurrent to Purva's actions."
-After a four-year hiatus, Matondkar made a special appearance in a song of the dark comedy Blackmail (2018).